Susi Ganesan

-Ganesan Subbiah (born 25 August 1969), popularly known as Susi Ganesan, is an Indian film director, producer, scriptwriter and screenwriter.
+Ganesan Subbiah (born 25 August 1969), popularly known as Susi Ganesan, is an Indian film director, producer, and writer who predominantly works in Tamil films apart from a few Hindi remakes of his own films.

 Early life

 Ganesan was born on (25 August 1969) Vannivelampatti, Madurai District in Tamil Nadu to Tamil parents Subbiah and Sittamma.
 He changed his screen name to Susi Ganesan, his first name being from the first two letters from his parents' first names.
 He attended Gandhi Nikethan higher secondary school in T. Kallupatti and also graduated from Madras Institute of Technology with a bachelor's degree in automobile engineering.

 During his college days, he was a journalist, writing many articles for the Tamil magazine Ananda Vikatan.
 He was also chairman of ATHENAEUM, the student body of the Madras Institute of Technology, during 1991–92.
 After working as an assistant to director Mani Ratnam during the filming of Bombay (1995), Iruvar (1997) and Dil Se..
 (1998), Ganesan debuted as a director with the 2002 film Virumbugiren.